y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>May 03, 2023-May 04, 2023</time> Did some organisational work and a lot of writing for a proposal.

 - <time>May 02, 2023</time> Did some organisational work and a morning event.

 - <time>Apr 30, 2023-May 01, 2023</time> Did some organisational work and partook in a successful morning event.